byui-cse/cse251-course/week01/prepare.md

 3. Wait for the thread to finish.

-The parent thread has full control of any child threads that are created.
-The parent thread can wait for the child threads to finish.
+The parent thread has full control of any child threads that are created and can wait for the child threads to finish.
 The function `join()` is used for this purpose.
 Think of the parent thread waiting for the child threads to "re-join" the parent.

 ```python
 t.join()